Adidas Stan Smith: For tennis

-Today, the Adidas Stan Smith is not recommended for tennis players, but the shoe continues to be an iconic and stylish model for sneaker fans in general and for old school and retro tennis shoe fans in particular.
-To non-tennis fans, Stan Smith is probably better known for the shoe than for his past career as a tennis player.
+Today, the Adidas Stan Smith is not recommended for tennis players, but the shoe continues to be a popular model in general and for old school and retro tennis shoe in particular.

 Sneaker collectors

 For some sneaker collectors, the most sought-after vintage Adidas Stan Smith are the early versions of the shoe.
 The ones made in France are considered to be highly valuable.